i-am-yay-code/conferenceLanding/README.md

 # conferenceLanding
 Landing page of some conference website.
 A project to master flex, grid, BEM methodology.
-Is not adaptive for now.
+Fully adaptive.
 Made using:
   - SCSS
   - Flexbox